By Michael Molinaro, USAMU PAO

 He found that consistency and started medaling in almost every World Cup he was entered in.
 He was ranked second in the world.
 He fared so well that he earned enough points to qualify for the Olympic team without having to go through the trials.
 He had made his way back.
 That was phase one of the plan.
 Phase two was to bring his wife with him to London as a fellow athlete, not as a guest.

 Sandra is one of the country’s top female pistol shooters but couldn’t get over the hump at the trials.
-She missed out at four trials from 1996-2008.
+She missed out on four trials from 1996-2008.
 She deployed to Afghanistan in 2010 with the 3rd Naval Construction Regiment.
 She was tasked with providing global satellite telecommunications and computer networking to ensure the unit could communicate with higher and subordinate commands.
 While there, she used her leave to compete at the World Championship in Munich and posted her best scores ever.

 “I have always planned to keep competing as long as I am physically capable of holding on target, aligning the sights and squeezing the trigger,” she said.
 “That was proof that I was still capable of doing it and I started to really focus on 2012.”